basile-parent/cv_comics/README.md

 ## TODO
 - Content !
 - animate skills gauges
+- fix certification right align => align to left and shrink font-size
 - Severe bugs on tab sequence
 - disable animations when the browser parameter is set
 - swipe on mobile